Request a Metal Injection Molding Quote

 Dimensions also affect how easily binder can leave the part.
 Thick sections, enclosed mass, and poor escape paths make binder removal slower and less forgiving.
 In practice, heavy cross-sections and abrupt mass concentration often create higher risk than many buyers expect.

-For a deeper process explanation, see our guide to the MIM debinding process.
+For a deeper process explanation, see our guide to the MIM debinding process, where binder removal behavior is treated as preparation for stable sintering rather than as an isolated step.

 3. During Sintering